Anwar Sadat: Early life and revolutionary activities

 During World War II, Sadat, a member of the fascist and ultranationalist Young Egypt Party, collaborated with Nazi Germany in Egypt as part of Operation Salam.
 There were meetings and talk amongst some pro-Axis junior officers of a potential revolt, and Sadat later said that he'd wanted to make Egypt "a second Iraq".
 After the Abdeen Palace incident, Sadat furthered his plans for a coup, but Muslim Brotherhood leader Hassan al-Banna declined to support the plot.
 He then met with two German agents in Cairo to discuss his plan, but was arrested and imprisoned for much of the war.
 By the end of the conflict, Sadat had already met with the secret society that decided to assassinate Amin Osman, Minister of Finance in the Wafd Party government, and the head of the Egyptian-British Friendship Society, due to his strong sympathies towards the British.
 Osman was assassinated in January 1946.
-Following the assassination of Amin Osman, Sadat returned again and finally to prison.
+Following the assassination of Amin Osman, Sadat returned and was sent to prison.

-In Qarmidan prison, he faced the most difficult ordeals of imprisonment by being held in solitary confinement, but the first accused in the Hussein Tawfiq case, escaped, and after there is no criminality evidence all the charges fall and the suspected went free.
-Salah Zulfikar, then young police officer, at that time was the officer in charge in the prison.
+While in Qarmidan prison, Sadat faced solitary confinement.
+However, despite being the first accused in the Hussein Tawfiq case, Sadat escaped without leaving behind any evidence of criminality.
+Salah Zulfikar, then a young police officer, at that time was the officer in charge in the prison.
 He believed in his heart of Sadat's heroism and that he played a patriotic role towards his country and that he was convicted and imprisoned because of his love for his country.
 Zulfikar brought with him food, newspapers and cigarettes and helped his family a lot in obtaining visitor permits to check on him.
 Anwar Sadat was active in many political movements, including the Muslim Brotherhood, the fascist Young Egypt Party, the pro-Axis and pro-Royalist Iron Guard of Egypt, and the secret military group called the Free Officers.
 Along with his fellow Free Officers, Sadat participated in the military coup that launched the Egyptian Revolution of 1952, which overthrew King Farouk I on 23 July of that year.
 Sadat gave the first statement of the revolution over the radio to the Egyptian people.